-The Inefficent World of Remittances - Spark's ZEPH Token Solution
+The Inefficient World of Remittances - Bitspark's ZEPH Token Solution

 In developing nations, basic expenses such as food, housing, education and healthcare among other things are largely paid for by workers who earn a living abroad.
 For that reason, remittances are often credited with reducing poverty and acting as insurance for the poor in developing countries.
 When natural disasters strike, remittances are often the first wave of financial aid to reach nations in need.